MaxVRAM/UpBankFFImporter/README.md

 1. Create a Firefly account for each of your Up accounts ("_Spending_" account, plus each "_Saver_").
 2. Set the Firefly `account number` field to the associated Up account's unique ID.
-3. Add the Upbank id into the accounts section in the settings.yaml, this tells the importer to only import this data.
+3. Add the Up ID into the accounts section in the settings.yaml, this tells the importer to only import this data.

 ---